nrb/resume/resume.rst

 Positions Held
 ==============

+:2017-present: System Engineer, `Heptio`_ Developing tools for managing Kubernetes clusters

+    * Implemented end-to-end testing for `Ark`_ on live Amazon Web Services clusters
+    * Designed Ark conflict handler plugin system

-:2014-present: Software Developer, Rackspace, Inc. Writing Ansible playbooks and roles for installing OpenStack.
+:2014-2017: Software Developer, Rackspace, Inc. Writing Ansible playbooks and roles for installing OpenStack.

     * Implemented Ansible playbooks and roles for the `openstack-ansible`_ project and `rpc-openstack`_ product.
     * Triaged and prioritized bugs and feature requests from both community members and internal support staff.
     * Led project for upgrading `openstack-ansible`_/`rpc-openstack`_ code bases between Juno to Kilo and Kilo to Liberty codebases.
     * Collaborated with community members and internal coworkers to write new feature specifications, online and in person.
     * Wrote initial developer documentation for `openstack-ansible`_.
-    * Implemented unit and integration testing for existing Python dynamic inventory production code (ongoing).
+    * Implemented unit and integration testing for existing Python dynamic inventory production code

 :2014: Automation Engineer, Cox Media Group.
 Improving and maintaining tools for a large (40+) developer team.